-- CAAP will make a a shelter reservation using the RTZ system in an appropriate CAAP shelter bed. - This is a one-time 7-day reservation.
-After this reservation, the client is not eligible for an additional reservation as part of the CJC shelter reservation process.
-Please provide the client's details and shelter reservation to U120 Admin team (CAAPU120@sfgov.org) to discharge the client in 7 days.
+- CAAP will make a 7-day shelter reservation in one of the CJC beds (or an alternative bed as available if CJC beds are full).
+CJC beds are located at Next Door. - This is a one-time 7-day reservation.
+After this reservation, the client is not eligible for an additional reservation in a CJC bed.
 If the client still wants shelter after this 7-day reservation ends, the client must either apply for CAAP or use a Resource Center.
-When the client applies for CAAP, the client will be eligible for a CAAP shelter bed as a regular CAAP applicant.
+When the client applies for CAAP, the client will be eligible for a CAAP PE/Pending mat/bed.
+The specific shelter will depend on what is available, but it will NOT be at Next Door.

-- Non-CAAP clients utilizing CAAP shelter beds will be given a 7-day reservation.
-If the client's 7-day reservation ends on a legal holiday, the client will be given an extended initial reservation until the night prior to the next workday (up to 11 calendar days, depending on the holidays). - If the non-CAAP client does not check in, by curfew, on the first night of their reservation, their entire reservation will be cancelled. - If the non-CAAP client does not show presence at the shelters for a 48 hour period after checking in the first night, their reservation may be cancelled by the shelter.

-• Clients who already have a shelter reservation will not be allowed to cancel their existing shelter reservation, in order to make a new reservation for another shelter bed.
+- Non-CAAP clients utilizing CJC shelter beds will be given a 7-day reservation.
+If the client's 7-day reservation ends on a legal holiday, the client will be given an extended initial reservation until the night prior to the next workday (up to 11 calendar days, depending on the holidays). - If the non-CAAP client does not check in, by curfew, on the first night of their reservation, their entire reservation will be cancelled. - If the non-CAAP client does not check in, by curfew, on a subsequent night, their bed will be dropped for the night but they will keep their remaining reservation. - Clients who already have a shelter reservation will not be allowed to cancel their existing shelter reservation, in order to make a new reservation for a CJC shelter bed.